Skip to section

 It doesn’t come much more casual than a bedside computer desk.
 This wouldn’t be practical for long days, but it’s perfect for sitting in bed while tying up some loose ends while watching Netflix at the end of your day.

-Modern laptops are much more powerful than previous-generation laptops, and they’ll overheat and burn your lap when using for too long.
+Modern laptops are much more powerful than previous-generation laptops, and they’ll overheat and burn your lap when used for too long.

 The LEVEDE operates with a gas lift, the same as traditional office chairs – and you have to wonder: why aren’t gas lifts more common on desks?

-Office chairs are built to endure heavier weights, so it seems odd that gas lifts are rarer than their electrical counterparts.
+Office chairs are built to support heavier weights, so it seems odd that gas lifts are less common than their electric counterparts.

 Being a gas lift model is what makes this so economical and budget-friendly, and you don’t have to worry about the motor busting when the warranty expires.